Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees: Discussion and Conclusion

-\paragraph{Common Issues in SP Generation Models.} We conduct a small-scale manual study of the typical errors prevalent in our generated SPs and the corresponding summaries.
-The two most common forms of errors include (1) redundant or longer paths in a Summarization Program when the final summary sentence can be obtained using a shorter path with fewer modules, and (2) issues with the fusion module, which can sometimes generate non-factual sentences or ignore one of its source sentences.
-The latter is also demonstrated in Table~\ref{tab:faithfulness_eval}.
-Two other notable issues involve (1) final summary sentences having some overlap in information, and (2) incoherence between consecutive sentences.
-These are a direct consequence of the independence assumption of the summary sentences.
-One way to improve this is to add another `coherence' module on top of the root nodes before generating the final summary, which is an interesting topic for future work.
-Appendix \ref{sec:examples} shows some examples of SPs identified by \search{} and generated by our SP generation models.
+\looseness-1 A small-scale manual study of our generated SPs reveal that the two most common forms of errors include (1) redundant or longer paths in an SP, and (2) fusion module generating non-factual sentences or ignoring one of its source sentences.
+Two other notable issues, arising out of the independence assumption of summary sentences, are (1) final summary sentences having overlapping information, and (2) incoherence between consecutive sentences.
+One way to improve this is to add a `coherence' module on top of the root nodes before generating the final summary, which is an interesting topic for future work.
+We build SPs using sentences as the fundamental content unit (nodes) due to the relative ease of defining and training neural modules on sentences and the availability of large-scale training data.
+Summarization may also involve other text manipulation operations that are not fully captured by our modules but our framework allows easy inclusion of other modules.
+Finally, we envision that SPs could also help in locating and debugging errors in human and model summaries by tracing back the generative process of summary sentences to document sentences.